vindaalex/multizone-thermostat/README.md

 # Examples
 See the examples folder for examples.
-The '\examples\multizone thermostat - explanation.yaml' shows an worked-out example including explanation.
+The '\examples\multizone thermostat - explained.yaml' shows an worked-out multizone example including explanation.
+The '\examples\single thermostat - on_off.yaml' shows an worked-out single operating hysteris thermostat with explanation.

 # Room thermostat configuration (not for master config)
 This thermostat is used for satellite or stand-alone operation mode.